TheGuardianWolf/Flame-Chat/README.md

 python2 ./app/Server.py
 ```

 If you're on Windows, just run the .bat file.
+(Sorry, I can't write Bash).

 Visit ```localhost:10101``` afterwards and the web page should be up.
 This may take a while to load depending on your connection to CDNJS.